danmayer/danmayer.github.com/ideas.md

 * combiner allows multiple micro apps / apis to be combined by connecting them feeding one into another JSON can be uploaded or output nice html wysiwyg interface, has a container app for app running.
 * google map game... point on a map, red virus starts to spread... survive as long as possible, traveling and trying to be in the last city overtaken by the virus...
 Like the opposite of pandemic 2
 * community chess play as a team. (you make random moves in games with a collective group of people, your score is the aggregate of how many games you win.
 You never end up making a move in a game against yourself, but you can be in N/2 total games at any time.)
-* build something liked his but perhaps for stocks or ruby community? http://disqus.com/gravity/
+* build something like this but perhaps for stocks or ruby community projects / posts / tweets? http://disqus.com/gravity/
+* Test results collector api, just a API that collects test time, speed, # failures, which tests failed, etc and reports over time

 Posts for API reviews
 ===